Home » business of art, licensing, Written Agreements

 And believe me, things go wrong.
 Here are a few real “wrong things” that we’ve experienced with licensees over the last decade:

-- Sport-Fun, a 50 year old toy company (one of the largest in the U.S.), went bankrupt one month after we gave them the artwork for a kid’s skateboard line (good thing they paid us $5,000 advance for all the work Drew did)
+- A 50 year old toy company (one of the largest in the U.S.), went bankrupt one month after we gave them the artwork for a kid’s skateboard line (good thing they paid us $5,000 advance for all the work Drew did)

 - A kid’s clothing co. had their Drew Brophy line ready to go, then a new partner came in and nixed it.
 The line never made it to retail, which means there were no royalties to be paid.
 (Good thing we were paid $5,000 also.)

-- A license plate company owner, after we did a deal for Drew Brophy Plates, shut down his business and joined the airforce!
+- A license plate company owner, after we did a deal for Drew Brophy Plates, shut down his business to join the airforce!
 (We were only paid $1,200, but it was something.)

 HOW MUCH SHOULD A ROYALTY ADVANCE BE?
 This depends on so many factors.
 Sorry, I know that’s frustrating!
 If you are Disney, you can require anywhere from $50,000 to $200,000 up front.
 But in the real world, for your average artist, it will have to be more realistic.